andresteingress/andresteingress.github.io/_posts/2014-01-31-grails-audit-logging.md

 - more object-oriented structure to enable encapsulated unit tests and easier writing of integration tests
 - last but not least: we wanted full control over the ongoing development of the plugin because the audit logging will be an important functionality of the application

-In a nutshell: we started a new plugin that was initially based on the Grais Audit-Plugin to get some core components (like the `AuditLogListener`) without starting completely from scratch.
+In a nutshell: we started a new plugin that was initially based on the Grails Audit-Plugin to get some core components (like the `AuditLogListener`) without starting completely from scratch.

 ### Grails Hibernate Audit Log Plugin